vithushankuhan/election_analysis/README.md

 ## Project Overview

 Tom, a Colorado Board of Elections employess has been tasked with completing the election audit of a recent local congressional election.
-In addition to the electino audit, the Election Commission has requested the addition of the following information:
+In addition to the election audit, the Election Commission has requested the addition of the following information:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

-Using python, I assisted tom with analyzing the data and adding the additional information to the audit.
+Using python, analysis on the election results dataset was conducted to add and present the additional information to the audit.

 ## Election Audit Results